JennToo/altgo-us/legal.md

 # Updating your gender marker

-In most circumstances, surgery is not required to update your legal gender markers.
+In most circumstances, surgery is *not* required to update your legal gender markers.
 Hormone treatment or other steps indicating "medical transition" are usually required.

+As far as we are aware, no form of non-binary gender marker has been obtained on any official Alabama state documentation.

 ## Social Security